All Episodes

 Fascism and dictators.

-Can you tell me like if we have a dictator, would he be a fascist?
+Can you tell me, like, if we have a dictator, would he be a fascist?

 You want to be a Democrat, right?

-Well, not democratic, yes, okay.
+Well, not Democratic.

 If we were a dictator, he could do as he wanted.